Tourism operators report bumper Cuttlefest

 The rebound in cuttlefish numbers followed reintroduced protections which commenced in May this year.

-"There was that new glass bottom boat there that did really good business, and absolutely filled a need... because no matter how good we work as a diving business... you won't get more than 5-10 per cent of people to go in the water... that other 90 per cent of people who won't get in the water suddenly had an option," said Tony Bramley of Whyalla Diving Services.
+"There was that new glass bottom boat there that did really good business, and absolutely filled a need... because no matter how good we work as a diving business... you won't get more than 5-10 per cent of people to go in the water... that other 90 per cent of people who won't get in the water suddenly had an option," Mr Bramley said.

 Matt Waller, from Cuttys Tours, said it another way: "With consumer choice comes greater demand... if there's a car full of four people and only one of them wants to dive, there's three voices that are saying 'don't stop'... but with a glass bottom boat alongside the dive experience, now there's four voices that are catered for and that car stops."